Jasmine-Shaikh/Jasmine-Shaikh/README.md

 <hr/>

+- 📄 Currently learning about: React and Redux

 - 💬 Ask me about: **Anything and everything.
 Would love to connect.**

 - 📫 How to reach me: **jasmineshaik54@gmail.com**

-- 📄 Know about my experiences: [https://drive.google.com/file/d/13Dfl0cIKo1GYgNXvb_mzERQUgS0Jtx8q/view?usp=sharing](https://drive.google.com/file/d/13Dfl0cIKo1GYgNXvb_mzERQUgS0Jtx8q/view?usp=sharing)

 - ⚡ Fun fact: **Pssh!
 I'm a freelance fashion designer.**